psolymos/journal/_posts/2016-09-15-adding-pbapply-to-packages.md

 }
 ```

-This will set the options and pbapply will not override when loaded.
+Cpecifying the progress bar options this way will set the options

-See a small example package [here](https://github.com/psolymos/pbapplyDepends).
+before **pbapply** is loaded. **pbapply** will not override these
+settings.
+It is possible to specify a partial list of options
+(from **pbapply** version 1.3-0 and above).

 ## Suppressing the progress bar

 Suppressing the progress bar is sometimes handy.
 By default, progress bar is suppressed when `!interactive()`.
+This is an important feature, so that **Sweawe** and **knitr**
+and R markdown documents are not polluted with a really long
+printout of the progress bar.
+(It is possible to can turn the progress bar back on.)

-In other instances, put this inside a function:
+In interactive session, put this inside a function to disable the
+progress bar (and resetting it when exiting the function):

 ```
 pbo <- pboptions(type = "none")
-on.exit(pboptions(pbo), add = TRUE)
+on.exit(pboptions(pbo))
 ```

+That is all.
+Suggestions and feature requests are welcome.
+Leave a note or visit the [GitHub repo](https://github.com/psolymos/pbapply/issues).